 3. Estimate one-way analysis of variance between your dependent and independent variables for each year.
 You should consider the effect of sampling weights, using the "aweight" command.
 The "oneway" command reports one-way analysis-of-variance (ANOVA) models.
 For example, oneway conrinc raceeth [aweight=wtssall].
+You should report the mean and standard deviation of the dependent variable by categories of the independent variable, percentage distribution of the independent variable, sample size, missing cases, sum of squares, degrees of freedom, mean of squares, value of the test statistic, and statistical significance of the test.

 4. Report and explain the results of the tests.
-At a minimum, your analysis should clearly identify the independent and dependent variables, the sample statistics, the value of the test statistic, the results of the test, the degrees of freedom, and the confidence level.
+At a minimum, your analysis should clearly identify the independent and dependent variables, sample statistics, value of the test statistic, and results of the statistical test.